 Cullen then discussed ways in which he thinks will help get students to buy textbooks from Mercyhurst.

 Cullen said he thinks adding a checkout button online will steer students to buy their books from Mercyhurst College if they can’t find them somewhere else.
 An online checkout button will allow students to add the books they want to purchase from the bookstore to an online shopping cart, and then they will be able to pick up the books they ordered at the bookstore.

 “We are trying to keep the prices down as best we can,” Cullen said.
 “We’re all about helping out the students.”

-Due to staff changes, changes in the courses offered and teachers changing their mind about which books to use, Cullen plans on helping students by not posting the book list too early.
+Due to staff changes, changes in the courses offered and teachers changing their mind about which books to use, Cullen said, “I’m trying to help out the students by not posting it too early.
+It just changes so often.”